The value of knowledge - 4 ways organizations can manage information better

 There are three approaches that companies can take when designing the knowledge management process:

 The best knowledge management processes encompass all three.
-A holistic approach to knowledge management uses technology to help people follow and enhance the processes.
+A holistic approach to knowledge management uses technology to help people follow and improve the processes.

 Ways to improve information sharing